factory24/course-directory/partner-courses/README.md

 We are always accepting new partners to the Factory24 platform and if you have similar courses that we can offer to our students, follow the submission guide hightlighted in our **# How To Submit New Courses** section, and if you experience any challenges or issues with any of the partner courses we offer on the platform follow the **# Issue Submission** guide above.

 For students a Microsoft or IBM certification doesn't just guarantee an internship with a Factory24 partner, it will also increase employability probability once internship is completed under our high quality mentors and high-performance companies.
-For in-house courses, certifications will cost $49 and for partner courses, the prices will vary course-to-course.

 To apply as a course facilitator we consider `your years of expericence in your field of application`, `how manage hours a week you can commit to the role`, `your facilitation style` and `your overall vision for the course(s) you'll be managing`.
 We currently work with a wide range of facilitators covering over 5 difference technology stacks.
 To get started with a role send an email to **factory24@protonmail.com** and you'll be advised on next steps.